 Professional

-Ross completed his MBA in 2003, earned the Certified Financial Planner designation in 2009 and Accredited Investment Fiduciary in 2012, which assures that he, like all Foster Group wealth advisers, is sworn to act solely in the best interests of our clients.
-He serves on various boards throughout the Omaha community, volunteers as a youth sports coach, was recognized as part of the Midlands Business Journal 2012 40 under 40 class, and is a member of the 37th Omaha Leadership class.
+Ross completed his MBA in 2003, earned the Certified Financial Planner® designation in 2009, and Accredited Investment Fiduciary in 2012, which assures that he, like all Foster Group wealth advisers, is sworn to act solely in the best interests of clients.
+Ross serves on various boards throughout the Omaha community, volunteers as a youth sports coach, and is part of the Midlands Business Journal 2012 40 under 40 class.
+He also is a member of the 37th Omaha Leadership class.

 Personal

-Someone once wrote, “The person who says it cannot be done should not interrupt the person doing it.”
-As Paul writes in Scripture, “In everything you do, work at it with all your heart . . . .”
-We have a calling during our short time on earth to fulfill God’s purpose in our lives, and my prayer is that I and my family endlessly pursue His plan.
-As Yoda says, “Do or do not, there is no try.”
-My team at home and at Foster Group choose to “do”.
+According to Chinese Proverb, “The person who says it cannot be done should not interrupt the person doing it.”
+As Paul writes in Scripture, “In everything you do, work at it with all your heart . . .”

 Education